NREL/BuildingMOTIF/docs/reference/developer_documentation.md

 ## Running on Docker
-1. Set config file.
-    ```
-    cp configs.py.dist configs.py
-    echo "DB_URI = 'postgresql://buildingmotif:password@buildingmotif-db'" > configs.py
-    ```
+1. Ensure `.env` contains the correct database information.

 2. Up containers with docker-compose.
     ```
     docker-compose up --build
     ```
-3. Inside `buildingmotif-api`, migrate db.
-    ```
-    docker exec -it buildingmotif-api alembic upgrade head
-    ```
-4. The api can now be reached at http://127.0.0.1:5000 and the app can be reached but http://localhost:4200.
+3. The api can now be reached at http://127.0.0.1:5000 and the app can be reached but http://localhost:4200.